 What is Rainforest Automation?

 Rainforest Automation is our proprietary technology and process that enables automated test execution within the Rainforest platform.
 By using Rainforest Automation, execution costs and runtimes can be greatly reduced.
 Unlike other forms of test automation, Rainforest Automation tests can be written by non-technical users.
-By leveraging our crowd, Rainforest Automation tests are also self-healing.

 How is Rainforest Automation different from other Test Automation?